cmda-vr/documentation/summaries/learning-virtual-reality.md

 Professional game engines have become a tool of choice for developing virtual reality.
 Unity3D is defacto game engine.
 Engine contains native support for VR rendering and head tracking.
 Oculus has Utilities for Unity.

 ## Chapter 4

+In partnership Oculus teamed up with Samsung to create GearVR.
+It uses the smartphone as a display but oculus lenses for the headset.
+Highest quality mobile VR experience.

+They also have an Oculus Home, it fully immersive.
+You don't have to leave VR space to setup video's.

+## Chapter 5 - WebVR

+In previous chapters we worked with Native Platform SDK's to create applications, it's a single-user experience.

+Many of us creating VR would prefer to build web applications;

+* Instant access; No download and app install required.
+* Easy integration of web data; pull in data from different API's and services.
+* Cross-platform compatibility; HTML5 runs on all desktop and mobile devices.
+* Fast, cheaper development; easiest cross-platform system for creating apps.
+Use open source development tools.
+* Easier deployment; Deliver web applications and updates happen without having to go trough app stores.

+Latest generation of web browsers include support for virtual reality using the WebVR api.

+* Use the WebVR API
+* 3D rendering in the browser with WebGL
+* Or Three.js library

+### The Story of WebVR
+Roots can be traced to the spring of 2014.
+Acquisition of Oculus VR by Facebook, Mozilla began to work to add Oculus Rift support to Firefox.
+They used hacky ways to connect to the IMU hardware.

+But then they see how far they could come with a native implemtnation, free of the performance issues.
+Since the WebGL meetup in 2014 there has been a flurry of activity to the API.

+The collaboration between Mozilla and Google on WebVR is a testament to the power of web standards.

+WebVR is not a standard.
+It is a set of extensions built into popular browsers.
+Someday we could see the WebVR API added as a W3C recommendation and becoming a true standard.

+### The WebVR API
+The browser already has the capability to do stunning real-time 3D rendering using WebGL.
+(The API standard for rendering 3D graphics using JavaScript) WebVR builds on top of that.
+* Discovering / Connection displays; API for the developer to discover and connect to VR displays
+* Presenting content; Presentation to the VR head-mounted display as a sseparate display device.
+Browser also performs any optial distortion.
+* Refreshing the display; Application to refresh its graphics at the native refresh rate of the HDM.
+* Head tracking; New JavaScript API that tracks head position and orientation.

+With these four features, a application can use WebGL to render virtual reality scenes with high performance.

+Desktop VR systems come with 6DOF, input controllers improve upon classis game controllers.
+WebVR API itself does not define support for 6DOF controllers.
+There is already the Gamepad API.